brittonhayes/dnd/README.md

 ### Usage

 Using the package is as easy as create client\, pick the endpoint\, and run the method\.
 This applies across every data type so it is consistent across the board\.
-Here's a simple example of how to fetch a rule from the DnD 5e ruleset\. func main\(\) \{ // Create a dnd client c := dnd\.NewClient\(\)
+Here's a simple example of how to fetch a rule from the DnD 5e ruleset\.

 ```
+func main() {
+	// Create a dnd client
+	c := dnd.NewClient()

 	// Fetch DnD rules about adventuring
 	r, err := c.Rules.FindRule("adventuring")
 	if err != nil {
 		panic(err)